MarcoCazzaro/themostfamouswebsiteintheworld.com/resources/markdown/terms.md

 Means the web-based platform with informative and advertising purposes owned by Snappysnail and accessible, in particular, at the Internet address [https://themostfamouswebsiteintheworld.com](https://themostfamouswebsiteintheworld.com).

 ### Snappysnail
-Means Snappysnail di Marco Cazzaro, an Italian company with registered address at ia IV Novembre 9 22045 Lambrugo (CO) Italy.
+Means Snappysnail di Marco Cazzaro, an Italian company with registered address at Via Monte Grappa 119 - 35018 San Martino di Lupari (PD) Italy.

 ### Member
 Means a registered User on TMFWITW.